TEM-Gemini-Centre/TEMGeminiOntology/README.md

 # TEM Gemini Ontology (TEMGO)
-An EMMO-based application-level ontology that defines standardised procedures used within the TEM Gemini Centre.
+An EMMO-based application-level ontology that defines standardised TEM characterisation procedures used within the TEM Gemini Centre.

 The ontology is available online as turtle files, either as asserted or pre-inferred (using the HermiT reasoner):
 - asserted: https://tem-gemini-centre.github.io/TEMGeminiOntology/temgo.ttl